Where to put a cat’s bed

 Creating an area in your bedroom for your cat could be an option, so that if they do become a little more active or start fidgeting they can always relocate themselves to their luxury cat bed that’s so soft you’ll want to curl up on it yourself – ideal for the pampered puss.

 A cat will not be very forgiving if you place its bed in a cold or damp spot.
 You should also make sure that it’s away from potentially drafty windows or a particularly noisy spot.
 For example, if your living room or kitchen faces a high-traffic zone, then this will not be favourable to your kitty and they will most likely seek out somewhere more quiet to rest.

 Don’t shut them away

 You may have a house full of pets, children or antique furniture in which case you might be tempted to shut away your cat at night.
 This isn’t recommended, given that they are most active at night, this is valuable playtime for them.
 It doesn’t mean they should roam the house completely rogue, but allowing them some space to explore is important to their development and ultimately their happiness.

-There is no definitive answer as to exactly where your cat’s bed should be placed.
-Though it is super important to make sure that your cat is comfortable.
-Having their own space is key to providing stability, space and a routine that your cat is happy with.
-Having favourite napping spots is perfectly okay and your cat will undoubtedly choose their own whether you like it or not, but knowing they can call a place a home of their own will make them purrfectly happy and adjusted.
-A stable home environment is paramount to your pussycat’s happiness, you can read one of our recent blogs Why Do Cats Run Away which outlines the importance of a peaceful and secure home environment.
+Providing your cat with their own space is key to stability, space and a routine that your cat is happy with.
+Having favourite napping spots is perfectly okay and your cat will undoubtedly choose their own whether you like it or not, but knowing they can call a place a home of their own with the Maya Donut cat bed and Maya indoor cat house will make them perfectly happy and adjusted.
+A stable home environment is paramount to your cat’s happiness, you can read one of our recent blogs Why do cats run away? which outlines the importance of a peaceful and secure home environment.

 This entry was posted in Cats